Our Current Board

 "I discovered Growing Young Farmers when it was in its 'seedling' stage at the flagship school, Sidney Elementary.
 I was immediately impressed by the mission to educate and empower children to grow healthy food.
 As a former educator and advocate, with grandsons going through the program, I was honoured to be invited to join the dedicated volunteers who created this inspiring society as a board member."

 Steven Walker-Duncan – Secretary

 Steven is currently Chair of Camosun College's Culinary Arts Department.
 Born & raised on the Lower Mainland, he began his professional cooking career in Victoria.
 In 1986 he travelled to Europe, where his award winning cooking style created opportunities to work in the UK, Spain and The Netherlands for almost 18 years.
 Returning to Canada in 2003, Steven joined the faculty at Camosun College.
 He has owned and operated a number of local culinary businesses, as well as presenting the popular television series Flavours of the West Coast, co-authoring the accompanying cookbook.
 Steven was also named Victoria's Chef of the Year in 2009 & 2010.

 Lydia Byram - Member at Large

-If you would like to know more about our board, or possibly becoming a board member please us a note
+If you would like to know more about our board, or possibly even becoming a board member yourself, please send us a note.